Arjun-Mavai/Book-App/tailwindClasses.md

 In this structure, if you are in `Projects.jsx` and you want to import `main.css`, the path would be `../styles/main.css`.

 I hope this clears up your issues!
 Let me know if you have further questions.

+// Relative path to an image in the same directory const imageUrl = './logo.png';

+// Relative path to an image in a subdirectory const imageUrl = '../images/logo.png';

+Analogy 📚

+Imagine you're in a library 📖, and you want to find a specific book.
+There are two ways to describe its location:

+Absolute Location: You provide the library's GPS coordinates and floor number to pinpoint the book's exact location, regardless of where you are in the library.

+Relative Location: You tell someone to start from their current location, take two left turns, and go up one floor to find the book.
+This relies on your current position within the library.

 # #############